-Whether you are relocating for a current position or hoping to find something new, the job market plays in instrumental role in moving to a new city.
-With nearly 95 people moving to Nashville every single day, it’s important that there are enough jobs for all the new faces!
-Fortunately, Nashville is consistently seeing new and innovative developments.
-Businesses and investors regularly choose to invest in Nashville, with new projects that are continually moving the city forward.
-The high quality of life and low cost of living also attribute greatly to the booming job market in Nashville.
+Whether you’re relocating for a current position or hoping to find something new, the job market plays an instrumental role in moving to a new city.
+With nearly 95 people moving to Nashville daily, there must be enough jobs for all the new faces!
+Fortunately, Nashville consistently sees new and innovative developments.
+Businesses and investors regularly choose to invest in Nashville, with new projects continually moving the city forward.
+The high quality of life and low cost of living also contribute significantly to Nashville’s booming job market.

-There are also several large companies that operate out of Nashville, spanning industries and sparking job creation in fields such as health care, retail, and food.
+Several large companies operate out of Nashville, spanning industries and sparking job creation in healthcare, retail, and food.
 Notable companies with headquarters in Nashville include Amazon, Bridgestone Americas Inc., Cracker Barrel Old Country Store Inc., iHeartMedia, Nissan North America, and Saint Thomas Health.

-If you’re serious about making a move to Nashville, then it’s time to take a closer look at some of the popular neighborhoods in the area to figure out which could be the perfect fit for you!
+If you’re serious about moving to Nashville, then it’s time to take a closer look at some of the popular neighborhoods in the area to figure out which could be the perfect fit for you!
 We recommend a visit before deciding where you’d like to be!

-- Edgehill: This is a great area for young couples or young, single professionals looking for a centrally located home.
-It is located parallel to Music Row, and while it is mostly comprised of commercial space, if you can snag a residential home in this neighborhood you’ll be close to the action without having to be directly in it.
+- Edgehill: This is an excellent area for young couples or young, single professionals looking for a centrally located home.
+It’s located parallel to Music Row, and while it’s mainly comprised of commercial space, if you can snag a residential home in this neighborhood, you’ll be close to the action without having to be directly in it.

 - Germantown: This neighborhood is one of the oldest and most eclectic in the city.
-It’s a great place for families, as it is mostly residential.
+It’s an excellent place for families, as it’s primarily residential.
 Germantown has an amazing Oktoberfest each year, and the entire city turns out to celebrate.
-It is also home to some of Nashville’s favorite restaurants, such as City House and Rolf & Daughters.
-The area offers several housing types and is super close to Nashville’s stellar farmer’s market.
+It’s also home to some of Nashville’s favorite restaurants, such as City House and Rolf & Daughters.
+The area offers several housing types and is close to Nashville’s stellar farmer’s market.

 - Gulch: Located just south of downtown Nashville, this neighborhood is upscale, trendy, and full of things to do.
-It’s a great place for young adults or professionals without families who want to be in the heart of downtown Nashville.
-Residents can enjoy an extremely walkable lifestyle to a variety of places, such as restaurants, bars, grocery stores, fitness studios, clothing stores, music venues, apartments, condos, and a newly constructed greenway.
+It’s an excellent place for young adults or professionals without families who want to be in the heart of downtown Nashville.
+Residents can enjoy an extremely walkable lifestyle in various places, such as restaurants, bars, grocery stores, fitness studios, clothing stores, music venues, apartments, condos, and a newly constructed greenway.

-- Downtown: This one-of-a-kind neighborhood features live music every night of the week, as well as constant events going on at Bridgestone Arena, Nissan Stadium, the Ryman, and Riverfront Park.
-Many refer to the city (mostly because of this thriving downtown scene) as Nashvegas.
-While this area isn’t ideal for families, it’s a great place for the initial move to Nashville, as it lets you experience what Nashville is known for.
+- Downtown: This one-of-a-kind neighborhood features live music every night of the week, as well as ongoing events going on at Bridgestone Arena, Nissan Stadium, the Ryman, and Riverfront Park.
+Many refer to the city (primarily because of this thriving downtown scene) as Nashvegas.
+While this area isn’t ideal for families, it’s an excellent place for the initial move to Nashville, as it lets you experience what Nashville is known for.

-- Hillsboro Village: This urban and walkable neighborhood has ample housing options to choose from, but you won’t see any high rises here.
-A lot of college students move to this area due to its proximity to Belmont and Vanderbilt University.
+- Hillsboro Village: This urban and walkable neighborhood has ample housing options, but you won’t see any high rises here.
+Many college students move to this area due to its proximity to Belmont and Vanderbilt University.
 There are a lot of single-family homes available, which makes this neighborhood much more family-friendly.
-With 15 bars and restaurants, including staples like Pancake Pantry and Fido, Hillsboro Village is a great area to call home.
+Hillsboro Village is a great area to call home, with 15 bars and restaurants, including staples like Pancake Pantry and Fido.

 Entertainment & Culture